-Remember that the best influencers are the authentic ones – and that means trusting them to speak honestly and openly.
-Too many rules can be limiting – and also look fake to outsiders.
+A golden rule when looking to engage in this space is to remember that the best influencers are the authentic ones.
+That means trusting them to speak honestly and openly.
+Too many rules can be limiting and also look fake to outsiders.

-So when it comes to branding, offer options, rather than rules.
-When Asha worked with ASOS, they suggested that influencers use @Asos_name in their handle, but they weren’t forced to.
+So, when it comes to branding, offer options, rather than rules.
+When Asha worked with ASOS, they suggested that fashion beauty influencers use @Asos_name in their handle, but they weren’t forced to.

 “You can also encourage them to include some branding in their profile imagery and tell them when there are strong brand messages you want to promote,” says Asha.
 “When they don’t have to, influencers will often choose to share and talk about it on their own terms.”

-- Training/toolkit – if possible, do some face-to-face training.
+- Training/toolkit – if time allows, do some face-to-face training.
 If not, a written guide which you can chat through on the phone will also work.

 - Enhanced news kit – give them detailed explanations and background information so they’re armed with the right info.

-- Incentives – find their ‘what’s in it for me’ and respond accordingly.
+- Incentives – find out what is driving them and what they want out of this, and respond accordingly.
 This could be free company products, but often people would also be happy with non-financial rewards and recognition.
 Remember to say thank you and share their good work with others.

 If you are considering using a micro-influencer agency to help boost your online presence, they will be able to advise on the strategy you will need to achieve the desired social media marketing results.
 Drop us a line to see how we can help you [email protected] or call 0117 905 1177.